If you're new to Mesos

 Install the latest Visual Studio 2017: The “Community” edition is sufficient (and free of charge).
 During installation, choose the “Desktop development with C++” workload.

 Install CMake 3.8.0 or later.
 During installation, choose to “Add CMake to the system PATH for all users”.

 Make sure there are no spaces in your build directory.
 For example,

 C:/Program Files (x86)/mesosis an invalid build directory.

-Following are the instructions for stock Windows 10 and Windows Server 2012 or newer.
+Following are the instructions for Windows 10.

 The current implementation is known to have the following limitations:

 Only the agent should be run on Windows.
 The Mesos master can be launched, but only for testing as the master does not support high-availability setups on Windows.

 While Mesos supports NTFS long paths internally, tasks which do not support long paths must be run on agent whose